GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqMiningLoop.md

 The Torq Mining Flow Loop is where production happens and value is created.

-Let's start out with our definitions of TokenTorq, torq_mining_rate, and Torq:
+Let's start out with our definitions of TokenTorq, torq_factor, and Torq:
 - TokenTorq: A standardized constraint of how much compute a given robot can wield at any given time,
 	- relative to the total compute consumption of the Bond Network,
 	- as measured in kWh/token.
 - torq_factor: The rate at which a robot can use TokenTorq to create economic value,
 	- as measured in tokens/kWh,
 	- based on Enterprise.torq_gamble.
 	- Intriguing, right?
 Patience.
-	- Torq: A unitless scalar achieved by multiplying TokenTorq * torq_factor (kWh/token * tokens/kWh = no units)
+- Torq: A unitless scalar achieved by integrating torq_factor, or by multiplying TokenTorq * torq_factor (kWh/token * tokens/kWh = no units)

 And picking up [where we left off in TokenTorqTrainingLoop.md](https://github.com/GrokkingGrok/Project-Asimov/blob/MVP/design/src/asimov/flow/TokenTorqTrainingLoop.md):
 - Every TorqFountain.tick():